d-luu/rook-amazon-k8s-node-drainer/docs/BUILD.md

  * optional
    * either this must be set or `cluster_name` must be set

+pod_eviction_timeout: the time, in seconds, to wait for pod eviction to complete before continuing
+ * defaults to 120

+pod_delete_grace_period: the grace period, in seconds, to set for the leftover failed to evict pods for deletion
+ * runs after pod eviction
+ * optional

+rook_ceph_operator_namespace: the rook ceph namespace where the operator resides
+ * for use in Rook deployments
+ * default to `rook-ceph`
+ * optional

+rook_ceph_osd_namespace: the rook ceph namespace where the OSDs reside
+ * for use in Rook deployments
+ * default to `rook-ceph`
+ * optional

+rook_ceph_mon_namespace: the rook ceph namespace where the MONs reside
+ * for use in Rook deployments
+ * default to `rook-ceph`
+ * optional

 rook_ceph_volumes_namespace: the rook ceph namespace where the rook volumes reside (and also where the operator resides)
  * for use in Rook deployments
  * defaults to `rook-ceph`
+ * optional

+rook_ceph_crashcollectors_namespace: the rook ceph namespace where the crash collectors reside
+ * for use in Rook deployments
+ * default to `rook-ceph`
  * optional

 detach_rook_volumes: indicates whether to detach rook ceph volumes from drained/deleted nodes
  * for use in Rook deployments